jeqo/talk-kafka-zipkin/README.md

   }
 ```

+By using existing libraries instrumentation you will get most of the picture on how
+your service collaborate, but when you need to get details about an specific task part
+of your code, then you can add "custom" `spans`, so your debugging is more specific.

 ### Scenario 02: Hello World Events

 Instead of a web client, a Client application with implement a batch process